rtomayko/tilt/TEMPLATES.md

 See the [ERB](#erb) template documentation for examples, usage, and options.

-__NOTE:__ It's suggested that your program `require 'erubis'` at load time when using this template engine within a threaded environment.
+#### `:outvar => '_erbout'`

+The name of the variable used to accumulate template output.
+This can be any valid Ruby expression but must be assignable.
+By default a local variable named `_erbout` is used.

 ### See also

   * [Erubis Home](http://www.kuwata-lab.com/erubis/)
   * [Erubis User's Guide](http://www.kuwata-lab.com/erubis/users-guide.html)

+__NOTE:__ It's suggested that your program `require 'erubis'` at load time when using this template engine within a threaded environment.

 <a name='haml'></a>
 Haml (`haml`)